Bornean Orangutan is Critically Endangered!

 The Bornean orangutan is now Critically Endangered.
 If nothing changes, a third of the remaining population will be wiped out by 2020.

 The Indonesian rainforest is vanishing before our eyes, with studies suggesting that over 2.5 million acres are lost every single year.
 Everyday, orangutans are forced out of their forest homes and left to die.
 Many starve to death or are killed when they venture into farmland or villages in the search for food.
+We are committed to rebuilding a future, not just for orangutans, but for every living being that depends on the rainforest for survival.
+And that means all of us.
+The rainforests are the lungs of the planet.
+Without them, none of us stands a chance of survival.

-If we are to have any hope for the survival of this species, we must all take action.
+We must all take action.
 We are in a crisis, and we are running out of time.

 TAKE ACTION NOW...